 - A copy of the receipt/invoice, generated by AAS, and sent to you via email

 - Christ Church Application for Admission form (only if the applicant is not yet registered or enrolled at the School, no application fee payable).

 - A copy of the applicant’s birth certificate.

-The online application involves a series of questions to be completed by a boy’s parent or guardian and a series of questions for applicants to complete.
+The online submission involves a series of questions to be completed by a boy’s parent or guardian, and a series of questions for applicants to complete.
 It takes up to 30 minutes or more to finish and can be revisited and amended once the application fee has been paid and password access is emailed to you.
 It is very important to answer the questions as comprehensively as possible.
-It may be useful to prepare the answer in a Word document before copying and pasting into the relevant text box.
+It may be useful to prepare your answers as Word documents, which can be copied and pasted into the relevant text box.

 Overseas, regional and interstate applicants

-If a student lives far enough away from Christ Church, either overseas, interstate or in regional/remote Western Australia, then he may be able to sit the exam at his current school.
+If the applicant lives far enough away from Christ Church, either overseas, interstate or in regional/remote Western Australia, then he may be able to sit the exam at his current school.
 If this is the case, AAS will advise and instruct on the procedures to be followed.

 The scholarship process includes an individual assessment report generated by AAS that will be posted to parents within a few weeks of the examination.
 At the same time, parents of successful applicants will be contacted and interviews with the Principal arranged.
 The scholarship process concludes by mid-June with the successful applicants being published on the school website.